Grant R. Osborne: Education

 Osborne got a B.A. from the Fort Wayne Bible College, a M.A. from the Trinity Evangelical Divinity School, and a PhD from the University of Aberdeen.
-He also has done postdoctoral research at the university of Cambridge and university of Marburg.
+He also did postdoctoral research at the university of Cambridge and University of Marburg.

 Career

-Osborne has taught at Winnipeg Theological Seminary and the university of Aberdeen and has pastored churches in Ohio and Illinois.
-From 1977 to 2016, he has been professor of New Testament at the Trinity Evangelical Divinity School.
+Osborne taught at Winnipeg Theological Seminary and the university of Aberdeen and has pastored churches in Ohio and Illinois.
+From 1977 to 2016, he was professor of New Testament at the Trinity Evangelical Divinity School.

 He specialized in biblical hermeneutics, the Gospels and the book of Revelation.
 He is best known for his concept of the "hermeneutical spiral", denoting an "upward and constructive process of moving from earlier pre-, understanding to fuller understanding, and the returning back to check and to review the need for correction or change in this preliminary understanding."

 He was a member of the Bible Translation Committee for the Holy Bible: New Living Translation.
 He served as General Translator for the Gospels and Acts.

 He was a member of the Society of Biblical Literature, the Evangelical Theological Society, and the Institute of Biblical Research.

 In 2013, a Festschrift was published in his honor.
 On the Writing of New Testament Commentaries: Festschrift for Grant R. Osborne on the Occasion of His 70th Birthday included contributions from Craig L. Blomberg, D. A. Carson, Scot McKnight, Douglas J. Moo, Stanley E. Porter, and Kevin J. Vanhoozer.